-There’s no denying that we are now living through a crisis not seen before in most Australians' lifetimes – not just in terms of public health but in terms of an economic recession, which according to the IMF is predicted to be far worse than the 2008 global financial crisis.
+There’s no denying that we are now living through a crisis not seen before in most people's lifetimes – not just in terms of public health but in terms of an economic recession, which according to the IMF is predicted to be far worse than the 2008 global financial crisis.

 It remains unknown as to how long the lockdown measures will remain in place, making it difficult for employers and leaders to plan for the future.
 However, with the number of new cases stabilising, some countries have started to tentatively move to the ‘containment’ stage of the pandemic by reopening some shops and schools in phases.

 So how should a business be transitioning back to this ‘new world’?
 (Rather than the ‘new normal’, as it was previously called).

 We believe one of the biggest challenges will be mental health, for a raft of reasons:

 · Increased fear, anxiety and uncertainty about the future.

 · Excessive levels of alcohol and/or other unhealthy coping techniques whilst in isolation.